msjimc/GeneMatrix/Program/scripts/README.md

 The aligned data should appear in the /nobackup/workFolder/muscle.

-## Combining the data files in to a single alignment
+## Combining the data files into a single alignment

-Since the resultant file should be either all DNA sequences or protein sequences, if the alignment folder as both types of data you need to place each type in to separate subfolders.
+Since the resultant file should be either all DNA sequences or protein sequences, if the alignment folder has both types of data, you need to place each type into separate subfolders.

-The [p_CombineMultiFastaFilesToOneMultiFasta.py](p_CombineMultiFastaFilesToOneMultiFasta.py) python script will combine fasta files based on the name of the sequence in each files, so all sequences linked to species "A" are combined to a single entry called "A", all sequences linked to species "B" are combined to a single entry called "B", etc.
+The [p_CombineMultiFastaFilesToOneMultiFasta.py](p_CombineMultiFastaFilesToOneMultiFasta.py) python script will combine fasta files based on the name of the sequence in each file, so all sequences linked to species "A" are combined to a single entry called "A", all sequences linked to species "B" are combined to a single entry called "B", etc.

 ### Running p_CombineMultiFastaFilesToOneMultiFasta.py